CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > reporting the issue, please check the tickbox on the form labelled
 > "This issue is confidential and should only be visible to team members".

-We recommend that there be a *single point of contact*.
+There should be a *single point of contact*.
-This can be an email alias or restricted mailing list that forwards to multiple maintainers.
 Do not provide a list of multiple email addresses or web pages and ask that users contact some or all of these addresses.

 Please ensure that the security contact information is consistent with